Class of 2020

 - Hometown: Carmel, IN

-Alex was the co-founder of Design for CHS, a service-based club at his high school that focuses on designing innovative service projects to tackle community issues, including the establishment of an after-school tutoring program for inner-city students and a shopping experience for the homeless that provided over 2,000 articles of clothing.
-He also served as co-president of the school’s Model United Nations chapter, Speaker of the House at Hoosier Boys State, and was an Indiana delegate to the United States Senate Youth Program in 2016.
+While in high school, Alex was the co-founder of Design for CHS, a service-based club that focuses on designing innovative service projects to tackle community issues, including a shopping experience for the underserved that provided over 2,000 free articles of clothing.
+He also served as co-president of his school’s Model United Nations chapter, Speaker of the House at Hoosier Boys State, and was an Indiana delegate to the United States Senate Youth Program in 2016.